catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

  $ echo $OS_TENANT_NAME
  My-Example-Company-Ltd

-Alternatively you can use the ``openstack configuration show`` command:
+Alternatively, you can use the ``openstack configuration show`` command:

 .. code-block:: bash